MikeForde/ips-d2s/README.md

 ## Overview

-This application allows healthcare providers to create, update, delete, and convert patient records stored in MongoDB.
+This application allows healthcare providers to create, update, delete, and convert patient records stored in SQL (MySQL).
 The records can be converted into different formats, including BEER (Basic Emergency Exchange Record) and IPS JSON, to facilitate data sharing and interoperability.

 ## Features